 Mark Tirris, QBE Australia Case Manager and proud Wiradjuri man

-At QBE, we are committed to an inclusive workplace where all of our people feel valued and respected for who they are.
+At QBE, we are committed to an inclusive workplace where our people feel valued, safe, a sense of belonging and respected for who they are.

-This reflects our commitment to offering employment opportunities to the diverse communities in which we operate.
-We're also committed to building relationships with Indigenous partners, communities and charities to continue raising awareness of and learning from the customs and rich heritage we want to see preserved and celebrated for generations to come.
+The QBE Innovate RAP 2023 – 2025 outlines our ongoing commitment to employment opportunities to Aboriginal and Torres Strait Islander peoples.
+We also strive to build and maintain two-way meaningful relationships with Indigenous partners, communities and charities to continue raising awareness of and learning from the customs and rich heritage we want to see preserved and celebrated for generations to come.

 Bunjis at QBE